Importance of Outdoor Play on Development of Children

 Conclusion

-The curriculum at the center that is the focal point for this research has allocated limited time to outdoor play.
+Limited time has been set aside for outdoor play in the curriculum at the center that serves as the focus of this study.
 It was the intention of the study therefore, to enlighten the school administration of the importance of outdoor play.
-The study was carried out for 2 weeks.
-Anecdotal records were used throughout the process.
-The finding of these studies shows children improve in their cognitive, sharing and socialisation skills.
+The study lasted for two weeks.
+Throughout the procedure, anecdotal records were used.
+The results of these studies demonstrate that children’s socialization, sharing, and cognitive abilities improve.
 The implication therefore is that given more time, one can observed a difference in children learning.

 The steps for this research study involved first seeking permission from the branch director, followed by the arranging of a meeting between this researcher and the supervisor at the center, Ms. June.
 This was important, since Ms. June, with her background in early childhood education, was in a position to make the connection between outdoor play, and its importance for the learning process of children.
 Therefore, she was a decisive factor in influencing the center’s authorities to embrace increased outdoor activities.